api3dao/airseeker/README.md

 ###### `sanitizationPercentile`

-The percentile of gas historical prices to use for sanitization.
+The percentile of gas historical prices to use for sanitization of the latest gas price.

 ###### `scalingWindow`

-The number of seconds used to calculate the scaling multiplier if a pending transaction is detected.
+The period in seconds used to scale the retry of a pending update transaction.
+The transaction is scaled linearly up to the `maxScalingMultiplier`.

 ###### `maxScalingMultiplier`

-The maximum scaling multiplier used when the pending transaction lag exceeds the `scalingWindow`.
+The maximum scaling multiplier.
+The gas price will not be scaled by a larger factor independently of how long is the update pending.

 ##### `deviationThresholdCoefficient` _(optional)_